 A detail of one of the inscribed stones is seen below.

 Another stone cross is seen below.
 The Armenian alphabet, as seen on these inscriptions on the bottom side, is based on 38 letters.
 It was initially devised by Gregory the Illuminator, then formally defined in 405/406.
 The Alphabet started with 36 symbols, and later in the 12th Century 2 Greek symbols were added.

 On the side of the court is a tombstone and a ceramics painting.

 The traditional Armenian art is based on stone and metal, as seen in the design of one of the doors below.

 The Armenians keep a large number of illuminated manuscripts in the library.
 Over 4,000 rare manuscripts, some of them from the 13th C.

-The photo below shows the entrance to the library.
+The photo below shows the entrance to the library, with the illustration of St. George slaying the dragon.
 Below the ancient painting are decorations of blue ceramics, which are produced in Jerusalem by Armenian craftsmen.
 See more information on Armenian blue Ceramics.

 Inside the library is the beautiful Church of St Toros, seen below, also decorated by these beautiful glazed ceramics.